FF220v/ITMO-Psychopass-Team/PULL_REQUEST_TEMPLATE.md

 Exploratory testing checklist:
 - [ ] Happy and unhappy paths on changes are tested
-- [ ] Security check a: Citizen don't see devices.
+- [ ] Manual checklist for new feature filled
-- [ ] Security check b: Citizen don't see info of another person.
+- [ ] Other person tested feature/bugfix using manual checklist successfully